petertwigg/petertwigg.github.io/sessions.md

 ### Regression Techniques (RT)

-RT, or more formally known as Regression Techniques.
-More than just a technique it is a therapeutic process that employs an inner space of meditation to 'source' or look for the causes of conditioned emotions, attitudes and beliefs.
+RT, or more formally known as Regression Technique.
+RT is a therapeutic process that employs an inner space of meditation to 'source' or look for the causes of conditioned emotions, attitudes and beliefs.
 It was originally designed by Samuel Sagan MD in the early 1980s for people doing long term meditation practices to remove blockages that stopped them from experiencing deeper states of consciousness.
 It was also found to have a profound impact on helping people reach emotional freedom in their daily lives.
 RT was developed into a therapy by a group of psychotherapists, doctors and natural therapists working with Dr Sagan and is now used by therapists around the world.

 RT is a key tool used with clients to help them resolve issues.
 The inner space provides a powerful 'engine' for experiences beyond the "chatty" mind.
 It allows clients to see and know for themselves the causes of psychological issues.
 Once issues are made conscious, there can be understanding and resolution.